Did you know? Some important changes to the Medicaid Purchase Plan (MAPP) program happened due to the COVID-19 pandemic.

 Here’s what we know now:

-The work requirement for MAPP is temporarily waived
+The work requirement for MAPP is waived until October 1, 2020

 - If you are unable to work due to COVID-19, you can still be eligible for MAPP.
 This waived work requirement applies to current members and applicants.